bradleypeabody/godap/README.md

 not in a language as easy to "make it work" as Go.

-So this means that if you are a web developer and you have a database table with usernames and (hopefully properly hashed) passwords in it, and you have a third party application that supports LDAP authentication, you can't easily use your own user data source and just make it "speak LDAP" to this other application.
+So this means that if you are a web developer and you have a database table with usernames and (hopefully properly salted and hashed) passwords in it, and you have a third party application that supports LDAP authentication, you can't easily use your own user data source and just make it "speak LDAP" to this other application.